Search results for

 Lil Katz / SoundGuys

-I would have expected Apple to reserve this feature for the AirPods Pro 3.
-Instead, Apple released it for free.
-Within the Apple ecosystem, this is a huge win for listeners with manageable hearing loss.
-And if you walk freely beyond Apple’s gates, it may also signal a shift in the industry’s approach to consumers.
+I would have expected Apple to reserve these features for the AirPods Pro 3.
+Instead, Apple has released both for free to owners of 2022’s AirPods Pro 2.
+Within the Apple ecosystem, this represents exceptional value for users.
+And if you walk freely beyond Apple’s gates, it signals a shift in the industry’s approach to consumers—one that prioritizes long-term product value over forced upgrades.

 The AirPods Pro 2 function as clinical-grade hearing aids